billbeeio/order-api-implementation-test/README.md

 `IOrderAPI.DeserializeAccessToken` is called by the client before `IOrderAPI.GetOrderList`.
 Use this to setup your implementation for any api related authorization.

-`IOrderAPI.SerializeAccessToken` is called by the client for storing the access token in a persistent storage.
+`IOrderAPI.SerializeAccessToken` is called by the client to retrieve the current access token.
+Return a new token if the access token can expire.

 ## How to start
 1. Download the source of this repository